eik-lib/website/docs/overview_concepts.md

 ### NPM Packages

-NPM packages are modules replicated from the [NPM repository](https://www.npmjs.com/) with the intention to be loadable by browsers.
-This is similar to what [unpkg](https://unpkg.com/) and [pika](https://www.pika.dev/) do, but Eik does not proxy NPM modules such as Unpkg and Pika.
-Eik has taken the approach that one must manually publish modules from NPM to Eik and do any transpiling from ex CommonJS to ESM as a manual process before publish.
+NPM packages are modules replicated from the [NPM repository](https://www.npmjs.com/) with the intention that they be loadable by browsers.
+This is similar to what [unpkg](https://unpkg.com/) and [pika](https://www.pika.dev/) do, with the exception that Eik does not proxy NPM modules as Unpkg and Pika do.
+Eik has taken a different approach and it is necessary to manually publish modules from NPM to Eik as well as do any transpiling from (for example) CommonJS to ESM as a manual process before publishing.

 NPM Packages live under the [/npm/](server_rest_api.md#npm-packages) namespace on a Eik server.